perbaltzar/looper-trouper/README.md

 ## Done

+- [x] Controll buttons, Play, Pause, +/- 5 sec, Suggest Loop, Export Loop
+- [x] Change position in canvas and play from there
 - [x] Smart Loop visible in original wave form
 - [x] Print out song on canvas with peaks data
 - [x] Don't show original playing when it's not